 - a.
 In providing its services and operations, Contractor shall maintain full compliance with the San Mateo County BHRS Standards of Care, Best Practice Guidelines for Working with Limited English Proficiency and LGBTQ Clients, Federal Cultural and Linguistic Access Standards (CLAS) requirements.
 Contractor shall comply with at least two (2) of the five (5) DMC-ODS Evidenced-Based Practices.
-Annually, Contractor shall provide a written report on the status of compliance with, and annual staff training on, the following: - i.
-Standards of Care
+Annually, Contractor shall provide a written report on the status of compliance with the following: - i.
+Standards of Care - ii.

-- ii.
 Best Practice Guidelines for Working with Limited English Proficiency and LGBTQ Clients - iii.
 At least two (2) of the DMC-ODS Evidenced-Based Practices.
-The DMC-ODS Evidenced-Based Practices include: Motivational Interviewing, Cognitive-Behavioral Therapy, Relapse Prevention, Trauma-Informed Treatment, and Psycho-Education - iv.
-Federal CLAS requirements - 2.
-Complex Clients and Co-occurring Disorders - Contractor shall implement co-occurring enhanced policies, a. procedures, assessments, treatment planning, and discharge planning.
-Contractor shall accommodate a client who has symptoms of both co-occurring mental health and substance use disorders.
-Contractor shall incorporate mental health motivational symptom management groups and enhancement therapies specifically designed for individuals with co-occurring substance use and mental health disorders.
-Contractor shall provide medication management through direct client interactions and observations, observation and documentation of medication compliance, multi-disciplinary team and multi-provider care team meetings, physician consultations, and quality assurance reviews. - b.
+The DMC-ODS Evidenced-Based Practices include: Motivational Interviewing, Cognitive-Behavioral Therapy, Relapse Prevention, Trauma-Informed Treatment, and Psycho-Education

+- iv.
+Federal CLAS requirements: Contractor shall demonstrate how they have interpreted and complied with all 15 of the federal CLAS standards. - 2.
+Complex Clients and Co-occurring Disorders - Contractors providing SUD Treatment and/or Recovery a.
+Services shall implement co-occurring capable policies, procedures, assessments, treatment planning, program content, and discharge planning practices that integrate cooccurring services to meet the client's complex needs.
+Contractor shall coordinate and collaborate with behavioral and physical health services, and: initiate and coordinate with mental health services when appropriate, provide medication monitoring, coordinate with primary health services, and addiction and psychological assessment and consultation.
+Contractor shall incorporate mental health symptom groups management and motivational enhancement therapies specifically designed for individuals with cooccurring substance use and mental health disorders. - b.
 Contractor shall not exclude from treatment, persons who require high risk, specialized services or special health needs.
 Contractor shall work with the health care providers of clients with special health care needs.
 Contractor shall collaborate with BHRS and other service providers to meet the identified needs of such clients.
-Contractor shall not arbitrarily deny or reduce the amount, duration, or scope of services solely because of the client's diagnosis, type of illness, or condition of the client.
-Contractor shall provide Medi-Cal beneficiaries with a NOABD each time Contractor denies or reduces the amount, duration, or scope of services the beneficiary is receiving. - Contractor shall seek ongoing training and support for staff to stay current with best practices for serving individuals with co-occurring disorders. - A Contractor that provides SAPT Block Grant Perinatal services to pregnant and postpartum individuals shall comply with the requirements contained in Title 22,

-Section 51341.1, Services for Pregnant and Postpartum Women, and with the DHCS Perinatal Practice Guidelines.

-- iii.
-Women, transgender men, and gender nonconforming Medi-Cal beneficiaries who are pregnant or up to sixty (60) days postpartum are eligible to receive DMC-ODS Perinatal services. - iv.
+Contractor shall not arbitrarily deny or reduce the amount, duration, or scope of services solely because of the client's diagnosis, type of illness, or condition of the client. - i.
+Contractor shall seek ongoing training and support for staff to stay current with best practices for serving individuals with co-occurring disorders. - ii.
+A Contractor that provides SAPT Block Grant Perinatal services to pregnant, postpartum and women with children aged 17 and under shall be properly certified to provide these services and comply with the requirements contained in Title 22, Section 51341.1, Services for Pregnant and Postpartum Women, and with the Perinatal Practice Guidelines. - Medi-Cal beneficiaries who are pregnant or up to sixty (60) days postpartum are eligible to receive DMC-ODS Perinatal services.

+- iv.
 A Contractor that provides adolescent treatment services shall comply with the Youth Treatment Services Guidelines.
 Assessments and services for adolescents shall follow the ASAM Adolescent Treatment Criteria. - 3.
 Quality Management Program and Quality Improvement Plan

 Contractor must have a Quality Management Program and submit a Quality Improvement Plan to Behavioral Health and Recovery Services (BHRS) Quality Management (QM) annually by June 30.
-The Quality Improvement Plan should address 1) how the Contractor will comply with all elements of this Agreement, 2) the Contractor will maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within ten (10) days of referral or request of service for outpatient services; twenty-four (24) hours for residential treatment; and three (3) calendar days for NRT.
+The Quality Improvement Plan should address 1) how the Contractor will comply with all elements of this Agreement, 2) the Contractor will maintain an audit disallowance rate of less than five percent (5%), and 3) first appointment will be within ten (10) days of initial request for service for outpatient and non-urgent residential treatment; seventy-two (72) hours for urgent residential treatment; and twenty-four (24) hours for NTP/OTP programs.